Rock Band: Downloadable songs

-With the introduction of new features in Rock Band 3, DLC includes support, where appropriate, for vocal harmonies, keyboards, and Pro drums and Pro keyboards, and remain at the same price.
+With the introduction of new features in Rock Band 3, DLC began to include support, where appropriate, for vocal harmonies, keyboards, and Pro drums and Pro keyboards, and remained at the same price.
 Additional support for Pro guitar and bass depends on the band or song; according to MTV's Paul DeGooyer, "[many bands'] guitar parts wouldn't rise to the level that they would need to have pro mode authoring associated with them".
 Furthermore, the Pro guitar portion of DLC costs extra, due to the complexity of charting, which Harmonix has said takes as long as authoring the rest of the song.
 Older DLC can be upgraded by Harmonix to include newer features, but which songs will be a function of licensing, band cooperation, and players' preferences.

 By the release of Rock Band 3, there were over 2,000 songs from over 250 different artists available for the Rock Band series through on-disc songs, imported track packs, the Rock Band Network and downloadable content, including 21 complete albums.
 The song "Are You Experienced?" by The Jimi Hendrix Experience, released as part of the release of the album of the same name, is credited by Harmonix as the 2,000th song for the series.
 Over 100 million downloadable song purchases have been made through the Rock Band music store service through May 2011.

 On April 26, 2011, Harmonix released a list of the top ten selling downloadable artists.
 The list included the Beatles, the Who and Red Hot Chili Peppers.
 Other popular fan-requested bands, including Guns N' Roses and Muse, were difficult to obtain the proper licensing for and could not get additional songs into downloadable content.

 Harmonix announced that the initial run of regular DLC releases would end on April 2, 2013, as the company began to transition to other projects for next-generation consoles.
 The final song released on its regular download release schedule was the Don McLean song "American Pie".
 The company did not rule out future DLC releases, and starting in January 2015, provided one-off releases of new content for the series.
 While Harmonix has not committed to a future Rock Band title, Rigopoulos has stated that reuse of existing downloadable content on future titles for next-generation consoles will be a priority, stating "that investment that players have made over the years in those libraries is something that we would want to take great pains to protect".